metapolator/metapolator/Docs/coding/coding-style.md

     }
     // This is the actual inheritance!
     // Object.create allows us to not invoke the Constructor Parent here,
-    // which would probably instantiate state propoerties that are not meant
+    // which would probably instantiate state properties that are not meant
     // to be inherited.
 Instead, we are going to use Parent.call(this) in the
     // constructor.
-This will set the state properties to the newly instance. var _p = Bar.prototype = Object.create(Parent.prototype);
+This will set the state properties in the new instance. var _p = Bar.prototype = Object.create(Parent.prototype);

     _p._KIND = 'barish Bar'